August is the month when many go on vacation, with the Algarve being the most popular destination among our readers.

 Some of the respondents traveled to New York, to the city that never sleeps, where you’re sure to have a summer vacation experience very different from the usual beach vacation in Portugal.

-In this sense, and if you also plan to travel to this city in the United States of America, visit the website of our friends Secret New York, who will surely give you tips on what not to miss in this city.
+So, if you’re also planning to travel to this city in the United States of America, visit the website of our friends Secret New York, who will surely give you tips on what not to miss in this city.